manuelbieh/react-book/ecosystem/state-management.md

 We can also manually log these to the console using `console.log(store.getState())`.
 However, this can become cumbersome quickly and difficult especially when dealing with asynchronous actions.

 The **Redux Devtools** are another great alternative for debugging purposes.
-Implemented as a browser extension for Chrome, Firefox and soon Edge as well, the **Redux Devtools** they integrate seamlessly with the existing developer tools.
+Implemented as a browser extension for Chrome, Firefox and soon Edge as well, the **Redux Devtools** integrate seamlessly with the existing developer tools.
 You can find them in the stores here:

 - Chrome: [https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)
 - Firefox: [https://addons.mozilla.org/en-US/firefox/addon/reduxdevtools/](https://addons.mozilla.org/en-US/firefox/addon/reduxdevtools/)